Handwriting support · Provider listing

 Handwriting difficulties are one of the most common reasons families seek paediatric occupational therapy.
 Writing draws on many skills — fine motor control, posture, visual-motor integration, attention, and the ability to translate ideas into letters on a page.

-Other providers in WA supporting handwriting
+Other providers in North Perth supporting handwriting

 Other conditions Physio Inq may support